kony/APPLEWATCH-Sample-App_Kony-Airlines_Version-2.0/README.md

 # AppleWatch-Sample-App_Kony-Airlines_Version-2.0

-Application will showcase how to create apple watch application using the kony Studioviz.
+Application will showcase how to create apple watch application using the kony KonyVisualizer.

 #To run this app